Burton 4-H Center: Classes

-Many classes make use of the local natural resources, especially marshes, sand dunes, ocean inlets as well as the historical resources including Spanish Civil War Batteries and the Tybee Island lighthouse.
+Many classes offered at the Burton 4-H Center make use of the local natural resources, especially marshes, sand dunes, ocean inlets as well as the historical resources including Spanish Civil War Batteries and the Tybee Island lighthouse.

-Summer Camp
+Summer camp

 The summer camp that takes place every summer at Burton 4-H Center is organized under Georgia 4-H Program.
-It last form 6 to 8 weeks depending upon camper registration and the year.
+It lasts from 6 to 8 weeks depending upon camper registration and the year.
 Campers arrive on Monday and return home on a Friday.
-This leaves the weekend open for the camp counselors to prepare the center for the next week's campers.
 The schedule changes each day of the week during camp season.

 Schools from all over the state participate in the summer camp program at Burton 4-H Center.

 Environmental education

 The Environmental Education program (EE) at Burton 4-H Center is the equivalent to a shortened version of the camping program.
 The 2 biggest differences are that the EE sessions range from 1 day to 3 days and they take place during the school year.
 The main objective of EE is to educate the public.
 This is why there are more classes and they last longer during the EE season.
 The major areas focused on in the curriculum at Burton 4H Center include but are not limited to the environment, thinking skills, and history.
 The Environmental Education program in Georgia serves an average of 35,000 students a year, making it the largest in the nation.
 Each center has an area of environmental education that they specialize in.
 Burton 4-H Center specializes in regional wildlife and history of the surrounding area.